ioBroker/ioBroker.docs/docs/en/community/docmarkdown.md

 And:

-    - red
+    -   Red
-    - green
+    -   Green
-    - blue
+    -   Blue

 Sorted lists use numbers followed by a period: